 Mass Communication covering Journalism and Media Studies; Public Relations; Advertising; Broadcasting; Film and Multimedia Studies; Development Communication Studies; and Information and Media Studies.

-The focal disciplines/courses include:
+Other disciplines/courses include:

 “To communicate is to learn, understand, trust and share.”